dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 ## The Weird face one example and what to know first

 There are a number of things that you might want to look into first before reading more about this specific threejs example as this example goes beyond the [very basics of threejs](/2018/04/04/threejs-getting-started/) a fare amount.
-For one thing this example does not just use threejs alone but also the dae file loader as well as orbit controls.
-So there is more than one javaScript file being used just when it comes to what there is to work with in the threejs repository on github alone.
+For one thing this example does not just use threejs alone but also the dae file loader as well as other suech files.
+So there is more than one javaScript file being used just when it comes to what there is to work with in the threejs repository on Github alone, and on top of that I am also using a few of my own files as well.
 Although I will not be going over every little detail that you should know before hand I do use this first section to mention at least a few things you might want to read up more on first.

 ## Check out the dae file loader as a way to load assets that are exported from blender